skipper-com/dtc_mlops_course_project/README.md

 - reg_alpha	0.030220138602381437
 - reg_lambda 0.0758045390119753
 - seed	42

 I think it's enough for training and model are ready to production.
 Now it's possible to register model, make artifacts publicly available and start service.

 # Workflow Orchestration
 Now I have the best model with hyperparametres.
 Then I can create pipeline to train best model and store artifacts is S3 bucket for further use (03-orchestration.py).
-1. Re-create all training steps for best model from [Experiment tracking and model registry](experiment-tracking-and-model-registry)
+1. Re-create all training steps for best model from [Experiment tracking and model registry](experiment-tracking-and-model-registry).
 2. Set new experiment to place artifacts in S3 bucket.
 3. Start MLFlow server with command ```bash mlflow server --backend-store-uri=sqlite:///mlflow.db --default-artifact-root="s3://mlops-course-project/mlflow/"```
 4. Start prefect server (```bash prefect server start```).